 For instance, according to the University of Ghana’s website, student population stood at 37,940 in 2016,

-This population size, Mr. Bonah reckoned has a telling effect on the resources need to manage university security such as security personnel needed to police the university, lighting in and around campus and adequately identifying all persons who access the university community.
+This population size, Mr. Bonah reckoned has a telling effect on the resources needed to manage university security such as security personnel needed to police the university, lighting in and around campus and adequately identifying all persons who access the university community.

 According to him, the situation has been aggravated by the additional student hostels which have been situated at remote parts of the university and outside of campus with little security and inadequate lighting.

 To address the problem in the short term, the security consultant proposed a stakeholder conference which will include students, university management, private hostel owners, university security and the ministry of education.

 This meeting, he urged should fashion out educational programmes aimed at informing students and other users of the university campus on their role in keeping the university and themselves safe.

 According to him, this is important because most students are not security conscious.
 These students, he explained gained their freedom for the first time on campus without the supervision of their parents or teachers.
 They, therefore, need considerable education on what constitutes security threat and how to respond effectively.

 On a long term approach to addressing the menace, Mr. Bonah called on the Deputy Minister of Education in charge of Tertiary Education, Prof. Kwasi Yanker to use his experience during his days as the Pro-Vice-Chancellor of the University of Ghana to fashion out a policy which can effectively provide leadership for University security management.